NEWS & EVENTS

 Formerly published in 2012 by Standing Stone Books as Collateral Damage, the book won an IPPY Award for literary fiction in 2013.
 This new edition from Firefly Ink Books is available in paperback locally at the Edmonds Bookshop, Third Place Books Lake Forest Park, and Third Place Books Ravenna, as well as through bookshop.org and bookstores with online sales.
 An ebook edition is available from Amazon.

-Get in the mood with a playlist of songs that inspired or are mentioned in Shadows of Vietnam!
+From Bruce Springsteen and The Beach Boys to Bob Dylan and Bach, get in the mood with a playlist of songs that inspired or are mentioned in Shadows of Vietnam!

 “Writing a mystery: it’s more than whodunnit” on YouTube